Finnish Lumber Prices Hit 18-Month High Amid Export Demand and Forest Policy Shifts

 Impact on Sauna Manufacturing

 For sauna manufacturers, lumber represents 25-40% of total material costs depending on product type.
-The price increase is particularly acute for companies producing traditional Finnish-style saunas that rely on Nordic spruce, pine, and aspen.
+The cost pressure is particularly real for companies producing traditional Finnish-style saunas that rely on Nordic spruce, pine, and aspen.

-Several manufacturers have already announced mid-year price increases of 5-8% on select product lines, citing raw material costs.
-Others are absorbing the increase in the short term while evaluating alternative sourcing strategies.
+Several manufacturers have announced price increases on select product lines, citing raw material costs.
+Others are absorbing the increases in the short term while evaluating alternative sourcing strategies.

 We're watching these prices very closely.
 At some point, the cost pressure will force a rethink of materials strategy across the industry.